JoshData/fast_diff_match_patch/README.md

         if op == "=": print ("next", length, "characters are in common") if op == "+": print ("next", length, "characters are inserted")

-The two textual arguments can be either strings or bytes (Unicode or str on Python 2.x).
+The two textual arguments can be either strings or bytes.

 Some keyword arguments are also available: